OPINION: Lemonade Stands are Just Panhandling with Props

 "Hey dad, can I have this video game, please?"

 "Why don't you do something to earn the money sport, learn a life lesson."

-What life or business lesson is a lemonade stand suppose to teach in 2018?
-Especially in a non-walking city, like every city is except Chicago and New York?
-Is there a demand for sun-warmed, store bought drinks?
-Is the customer service given by the overbearing parent via the dejected child that good that it justifies all this fake pageantry?
+What life or business lesson is a lemonade stand supposed to teach.?
+Especially in a non-walking city, like every city except Chicago and New York?
+Is there a demand for sun-warmed, store-bought drinks?
+Is the customer service given by the overbearing parent via the dejected child that good that it justifies all this pageantry?

-There's no business being learned here.
+There are no business lessons being learned here.
 A lemonade stand is not filling a void in the market.
-It is not offering a superior product, or an average product at a lower price.
+It is not offering a superior product or an average product at a lower price.
 It is not convenient for the buyer or the seller.
-There is not a demand for drinks sold from a card-table on a neighborhood street.
+There is no demand for drinks sold from a card table on a neighborhood street.

 The only lesson being taught is that begging works.
 Especially if you use set decorations.

 The reason any lemonade stand grosses its two dollars (net about seventy-five cents, dad charges for table rental) is because people feel sorry for the kids.